rayelder/hashicorp-wpl-documentation/pages/components/video.md

 ## Purpose

-Use to feature a video within specific patterns
+To feature a video within a pattern